ixofoundation/ixo-terra-infra/README.md

 2. Run `terraform plan` to see the execution plan.
 3. If the plan looks good, run `terraform apply` to apply the changes.

+### Additional Config After Apply
+- `gcp-key-secret` key.json should be set to a GCP Service Account key for Vault auto-sealing.
 ### Cleanup

 To tear down the infrastructure created by Terraform: